-Nelson is the mother of two children, born in Southern California, raised in Northern California.
-While her hometown of Santa Cruz’s mostly alternative style peers and teachers nurtured a neurodivergent bubble, she did not self-identify as autistic with ADHD until her early forties during her young son’s official diagnosis.
+Cassandra is the mother of two children, born in Southern California, and raised in Santa Cruz, Northern California.
+While her alternative-style peers and teachers nurtured a neurodivergent bubble, she did not self-identify as autistic (with ADHD) until her early forties when her young son was officially diagnosed.
 Since then she has discovered the myriad of technical terms for the way her mind functions, and dove head-first into the Neurodiversity Movement.

-Much of her paintings, writings and photographs are driven by sensory filled and sensually rich aspects of her own life.
+Much of her paintings, writings and photographs are driven by sensory-filled and sensually-rich aspects of her own life.
 Her art is designed to inspire and promote a sense of positivity, strength and well-being.
-As an artist, neurodivergent human, and queer person, much of her work explores how these identities intersect.
+As an artist, neurodivergent human, and bisexual queer person, much of her work explores how these identities intersect.
 Subjects range from personal figurative portraits to simple still life scenes intended to provoke thoughts, feelings and conversation around the areas of love, intimacy, erotica and sexuality.

-She enjoys spending her extra time with her family- forest and beach bathing, facilitating a ND creative collective, reading books, sweating in hot yoga, and sipping coffee in bed.
-Nelson loves public speaking and participating in discussions about the intersection of neurodivergence, creativity and art.
+She enjoys spending her extra time reading books, facilitating a neurodivergent creative collective, forest and beach bathing with her family, sweating in hot yoga, and sipping coffee in bed.
+Cassandra loves public speaking and participating in discussions about the intersection of neurodivergence, creativity and art.